gocodeup/Prep-1-Gitbook/README.md

-# Codeup Sample Gitbook
+# Prep 1 Gitbook

-The purpose of this repository is to give us a common set of tools and standards for writing Gitbooks.
-It is intended to be used as a base repository that all our actual books can fork and add content to.
-This way we can all use the same basic set of utilities and features across the board.
+This is the control and presentation layer for our first phase prep work.

 ## Initial Setup